DefinetlyNotAI/Logicytics/docs/MODS.md

 }
 ```

 The ID must be `mod.<filename_stem>`.
-Legacy adapters must request the
+MODS scripts must request the
 `subprocess` capability.
 Other access must also be declared and remains
 subject to the active blocked-capability policy.
 Python MODs are audit-confined
 to their private workspace by default.
-PowerShell, batch, and executable MODs must additionally declare
-`filesystem_write`, because Python cannot enforce filesystem boundaries inside
-native child processes.
-A Python MOD needs that capability
-only when intentionally writing outside its workspace.
-Invalid or missing
+Python MODS need `filesystem_write` only when intentionally writing outside
-sidecars quarantine the mod; selecting all mods
+their private workspace.
+Invalid or missing sidecars quarantine the MOD;
-then fails preflight before any collector launches.
+selecting all MODS then fails preflight before any collector launches.

 ## Execution and output

 Core collectors run before mods.
 Each mod receives its own worker process,
 private workspace, temporary directory, event channel, timeout, memory limit,
 artifact quota, cancellation signal, and result record.
 The source is copied
-into the private workspace before execution.
-Python uses the configured running
+into the private workspace before execution and uses the configured Python
-interpreter, PowerShell uses a non-interactive execution-policy-bypass process,
-batch uses `cmd.exe`, and executables launch directly without a command shell.
+interpreter.

 Write generated evidence beneath the current working directory, exposed as
 `LOGICYTICS_WORKSPACE`.
 Only non-empty files whose MIME type appears in